holm0563/openapi-comparator/README.md

 ## Command line tool

-The comparator is available at [command line tool](https://www.nuget.org/packages/Criteo.OpenApi.Comparator.Cli/0.1.0).
+The Criteo comparator is available at [command line tool](https://www.nuget.org/packages/Criteo.OpenApi.Comparator.Cli/0.1.0).

 The CLI has not yet been included as part of this fork.